leechee/Echoes-of-the-Unknown/README.md

 # Echoes of the Unknown

-Final project yay!
-Now using the UFO Sightings dataset.
+This project explores reported UFO sightings using a publicly available dataset.
+It was developed as part of the final project for COE 332: Software Engineering and Design.

 ### Important Files: